-- The fourteen most common food allergens include wheat, eggs, milk, fish, lupin, mollusks, mustards, sesame, crustaceans, soy, tree nuts, peanuts, and sulfites.
+The fourteen most common food allergens include celery, gluten, eggs, milk, fish, lupin, mollusks, mustards, sesame, crustaceans, soy, tree nuts, peanuts, and sulfites.

 A food allergen chart is a tool that can help your food safety team and customers identify which food products may contain food allergens.

 Food allergy has been reported to occur to at least 220-250 million people worldwide and affects their everyday living.
 The effects of allergic reactions to food can significantly slow down productivity and even lead to serious health issues when left untreated.
 This is why it is legally required for you to provide all of the necessary information about allergens in the food you give to your customers.

-To help you remember all necessary information for your allergen and guide your food handlers, a food allergen list template is here to help you.
+To help you remember all necessary information for your allergen and guide your food business operators, a food allergen list template.
 We will take you through a quick rundown of the necessary information about food allergens and how important a food allergy chart template is important.